KoolieM/KoolieM/README.md

 ### Welcome! 👋

 - I'm 23 years old, living in São Leopoldo, Brazil and currently working at Accruent 💻
+- Studying Flutter and Dart language 📚
+-

 <!---